 Laboratory of Neurophysiology

 Dr. Wilson is a neurophysiologist whose first experiments were on reflex circuitry in the mammalian spinal cord.
-There he discovered a type of synaptic interaction known as disinhibition — excitation by removal of inhibition, previously observed only in an invertebrate, the horseshoe crab, by the laboratory of Keffer Hartline.
-Subsequently his studies concentrated on the vestibular system, which acts as a “sixth sense” , contributing to an animal’s perception of its position in space and to its control of balance and posture.
+There he discovered a type of synaptic interaction known as disinhibition — excitation by removal of inhibition, previously observed only in an invertebrate, the horseshoe crab, by the laboratory of H. Keffer Hartline.
+Subsequently his studies concentrated on the vestibular system, which acts as a “sixth sense,” contributing to an animal’s perception of its position in space and to its control of balance and posture.
 His particular interests included the circuitry and behavior of groups of vestibular neurons in the brain stem and their influence on spinal circuits controlling the neck and limbs.
-He is also the coauthor of Mammalian Vestibular Physiology, published in 1979, one of the seminal books on the vestibular system, and is a contributor to a forthcoming volume on the subject, The Vestibular System, due to appear in the fall of 2011.
+He is also the coauthor of Mammalian Vestibular Physiology, published in 1979, one of the seminal books on the vestibular system, and is a contributor to a book published in January 2012, The Vestibular System, A Sixth Sense.
 Dr. Wilson received his undergraduate and master’s degrees from Tufts College and, after a year doing research at the University of Cambridge, obtained his Ph.D. from the University of Illinois.
 He was appointed a research associate at Rockefeller in 1953 and then served in the United States Army as a physiologist at the Walter Reed Army Institute of Research until 1956.
 He was named assistant professor in 1958, associate professor in 1962 and professor in 1969.